 What type of pools do you design/build?

 We specialise in the design and build of high-end concrete pools for private clients, hotels, hospitals, leisure operators, and schools.
 We offer concrete pools with tiled finishes in ceramic, porcelain or glass.
 We recently expanded our pool offering to include stainless steel pools, both bespoke and modular designs.
-We are also experts in the design and build of pools incorporating movable floors.
+We are also experts in the design and build of pools incorporating moving floors.

 What is a moving/movable floor?